negsi/aaas-api/README.md

 [![Documentation Status](https://readthedocs.org/projects/aaas-api/badge/?version=latest)](https://aaas-api.readthedocs.io)
 [![Latest Tag](https://img.shields.io/github/tag/christiansiewert/aaas-api.svg?)](https://github.com/christiansiewert/aaas-api/releases)

 This is the API for _API as a Service_.
-Test.

 With _API as a Service_ you can easily build PHP APIs via a GUI.
 The administration user interface is an independent application and separated from the rest of the system.